 Some cancers grow very slowly and predictably.
-These are often well encapsulated so that they can be easily removed with surgery or freezing, and do not spread around the body.
+These are often well-encapsulated so that they can be easily removed with surgery or freezing, and they do not spread around the body.
 We refer to these as benign tumors.

 Signs of internal cancers are tougher to check for at home.
 No signs may be present.
 Other times, vague signs of reduced appetite, weight loss and muscle wasting, reduced energy, vomiting, diarrhea, pale membranes, difficult breathing, or trouble moving around may occur.
 Signs tend to correlate with the system affected, so only a small subset of signs may be present.

 Diagnosis of cancer in cats typically involves carrying out blood tests, imaging studies, and a biopsy.